 - A sous vide machine, or an immersion circulator and a large pot

 - A vacuum-sealer machine, or freezer ziplock bags and a clip

 - 1 x 200g-350g steak with a decent thickness, either a tenderloin, rib-eye or striploin

 - Salt and pepper

-When done, remove the steak from the bag, place on a plate and pat dry.
+Once the timer is up, remove the immersion circulator from the pot and take out the steak from the bag.
+Place it on a plate and pat dry.

 Let it rest for five minutes and serve.

 This article was first published on 19 March 2018 and updated on 24 August 2021.